adelenelai/adelenelai.github.io/about.md

 # About

-Adelene works on environmental problems, with a focus on building software and analysing *geospatial and chemicals data* using AI.
+Adelene works on environmental problems, with a focus on building software and analysing **geospatial and chemicals data using AI**.

-PhD Environmental Cheminformatics, previous work in environmental policy, governance, and sustainability strategy.
+Previous work in environmental policy, governance, and sustainability strategy.

 Based in Luxembourg, originally from Malaysia.